 I have 3 essential skills that I practice in relationships and each one has helped me tremendously in facing the fears and insecurities I tend to bring into my relationships.

-Most of my relationship fears are centered around romantic relationships because they tend to carry the most weight in terms of potential of getting hurt.
+Most of my relationship fears are centered around romantic relationships because they tend to carry the most weight in terms of the potential of getting hurt.

-As the relationship progresses there is more on the line and I begin to notice my fear of getting hurt intensifying.
+As the relationship progresses, there is more on the line, and I begin to notice my fear of getting hurt intensifying.
 I used to bottle it up and not talk about it, but this just made it worse.
-I had to learn how to communicate about my fears so they could be addressed within the relationship not just within me.
+I had to learn how to communicate about my fears so they could be addressed within the relationship, not just within me.

 So I came up with 3 really important skills I needed to develop so I could override some of my old programming about relationships that were contributing to my insecurity.
 These 3 skills are bringing me closer to a secure attachment style.